Tampa Drug Trafficking Defense Lawyer

-Drug trafficking is common in the Tampa area.
-This is in a large part due to Florida’s proximity to international ports of trade.
-However drug trafficking charges aren’t restricted to high ranking criminal organizations.
-Unaffiliated individuals can face drug trafficking charges that are just as severe as the charges imposed on cartel members or large scale drug dealers.
-In fact, trafficking charges and penalties have recently become more severe than ever before.
-As federal organizations like the DEA impose stricter laws on trafficking, individuals and criminal organizations alike are more likely than ever before to be faced with allegations of federal drug trafficking.
-Understanding what constitutes a federal drug trafficking crime can help you to better protect your rights and avoid charges.
+Drug trafficking is common in the Tampa area, in a large part due to Florida’s proximity to international ports of trade.
+However, related charges aren’t restricted to high ranking criminal organizations.
+Unaffiliated individuals can face criminal charges that are just as severe as the charges imposed on cartel members or large-scale drug dealers.
+In fact, trafficking charges and penalties have recently become more strict than ever across the board, as federal organizations like the DEA impose stricter laws.
+For this reason, why you should always seek out an experienced drug trafficking attorney in Tampa immediately after you’re arrested.

 Do not say anything that might incriminate you.
 Speak with an attorney first.

-How are related charges handled in Florida?
+How are related charges handled in Tampa?

-Drug trafficking involves the sale, delivery, purchase, transportation, or possession of controlled substances.
-The amount and schedule class of the substance in question will impact the outcome of a case.
-Additionally, the circumstances surrounding the offense will also be taken into consideration.
-Many individuals do not realize that the simple possession of controlled substances may lead to trafficking charges.
-Alternatively, being found in the company of others who are involved in active drug trafficking may also result in serious charges and penalties.
-This means that if you are found to have certain amounts of controlled substances in your possession or in your home, you are in danger of being charged with trafficking.
-In Florida, the DEA has been actively attempting to prevent instances of trafficking and will usually take any suspicious trafficking-related activity very seriously.
+Drug trafficking involves the sale, delivery, purchase, transportation or possession of controlled substances.
+The amount and schedule class of the substance in question usually impact the outcome of a case.
+Additionally, the circumstances surrounding the offense will be taken into consideration.
+Many individuals do not realize that simple possession of controlled substances may lead to federal charges.
+Alternatively, being found in the company of others who are involved in active trafficking may also result in serious charges and penalties.
+This means that if you are found to have certain amounts of controlled substances in your possession or in your home, you are in danger of being charged.
+In Florida, the DEA has been actively attempting to prevent instances of trafficking and often takes suspicious related activity seriously.
 Being in the wrong place at the wrong time may also lead to allegations.
 Make sure to retain a highly qualified drug trafficking defense lawyer in Tampa before speaking with investigators.

-How are federal drug trafficking charges proven?
+How are trafficking charges proven?

 What penalties may be imposed?

-Charges of federal drug trafficking come with much more severe penalties than charges of possession.
-Because trafficking is an offense that is punishable by federal law, allegations of trafficking are almost always brought before the federal judiciary system.
-For a charge to be federal, it will usually involve allegations of controlled substances being moved across state lines.
+Charges of federal drug trafficking come with more severe penalties than charges of possession.
+Because this is an offense that is punishable by federal law, allegations are almost always brought before the federal judiciary system.
+For a charge to be federal, it usually involves allegations of controlled substances being moved across state lines.
 Even individuals who operate as small scale drug dealers may be charged if they have been found guilty of moving illegal substances across a state border.
-The severity of sentencing will hinge on the type of controlled substances in question, the scale of the operation, and an individual’s past offenses and criminal history.
-For instance, marijuana trafficking charges can come with three years in prison and fines of up to $100,000.
-Methamphetamine or cocaine trafficking charges may carry sentences with prison sentences of up to 25 years and fines of up to $500,000.
-Since charges and sentencing are dependent on the available evidence, the circumstances surrounding an offense, and the past and criminal history of the defendant, having an experienced Tampa drug trafficking defense attorney by your side can have a substantial impact on the outcome of your case.
-Your attorney may be able to help you form a better mitigation and defense strategy and thus negate many potential charges.
-Sentencing is no laughing matter and should be taken very seriously.
+The severity of sentencing will hinge on the type of controlled substances in question, the scale of the operation and an individual’s past offenses and criminal history.
+For example, marijuana trafficking charges can come with three years in prison and fines of up to $100,000.
+Methamphetamine or cocaine trafficking charges may carry up to 25 years in prison and fines of up to $500,000.
+Because charges and sentencing are dependent on the available evidence, the circumstances surrounding an offense, and the past and criminal history of the defendant, having an experienced Tampa drug trafficking defense attorney by your side can have a substantial impact on the outcome of your case.
+Counsel may be able to help you form a better mitigation and defense strategy and thus negate many potential charges.
+Sentencing is no laughing matter and should be taken seriously.